What is a Down Payment?

 First, it shows the lender that you are capable of earning a wage and have displayed self-discipline in saving some of your earnings instead of spending everything you earn.

-Secondly, the down payment will insure the lender against taking a loss should you default on the auto loan.
+Secondly, the down payment will ensure the lender against taking a loss should you default on the auto loan.
 This is especially true when buying a new car.

-When you purchase a "new" car it instantaneously becomes a "used" car -- in which case the perceived value of the car to others drops significantly (as much as 20%).
+When you purchase a "new" car, it instantaneously becomes a "used" car -- in which case the perceived value of the vehicle to others drops significantly (as much as 20%).